ReactMVC/StickerBot/README.md

 # StickerBot
-Sticker to image telegram bot
+Sticker to Image Converter Bot for Telegram

 install all packages:
 ```